- Location: California

 - Double and triple trailers

 The DMV provides an online practice test.
-For more practice, consider purchasing another test with 50 to 100 questions on it.
+For more practice, consider purchasing another test.
 These test questions are also culled from the Commercial Handbook.

 The pretrip inspection portion of your driving test is a very involved, full inspection of the vehicle and its systems, inside and out, including: